 You can have multiple searches open, to allow for pivoting and further investigation.
 Click on the (+) icon to start a new search.
-You can go back to previous searches and results by clicking on the Result tab for the search you want to see.
-You can have up to four search inquiries open simultaneously.
+You can go back to previous searches and results by either clicking on a specific Result tab, or using the left tab dropdown menu.
+You can have up to ten search inquiries open simultaneously.